h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   The ``H2O_DRIVER_JAR`` should contain a path to a plain H2O driver jar without any extensions.
   For more details, see :ref:`external-backend`.

+- The location of Sparkling Water assembly JAR has changed inside the Sparkling Water distribution archive which you download from our download page.
+The folder has been changed from ``assembly/build/libs`` to just ``jars``.

 From 3.26 To 3.28.0
 -------------------